Introduction to Minimum Wages Act:

 The Indian Minimum Wages Act of 1948

-The India’s Minimum Wages Act of 1948 is a significant piece of labour legislation in India designed to protect workers in unorganised sectors by setting minimum wages for various occupations.
+The India’s Minimum Wages Act 1948 is a significant piece of labour legislation in India designed to protect workers in unorganised sectors by setting minimum wages for various occupations.

 In India, certain minimum salaries to certain categories of workers or employees, as updated from time to time by the labour laws compliances.
 According to “India’s minimum wage” in labour laws, employers are required to pay minimum wages.